-Version 2.5 (September 2003) by Ichiro Fujinaga
+Version 3.0 (September 2003) by Ichiro Fujinaga

-This document is a tutorial for writing external objects for Max 3.5.x and Max 4 + MSP 2.
+This document is a tutorial for writing external objects for Max 4 + MSP 2.
 It assumes that the reader is familiar with the Max environment and the C Programming Language.
-This document is intended to expand upon the material presented by David Zicarelli in his Writing External Objects for Max (1996) and is based on a tutorial started by Dale Stammen while at McGill University.
+This document is intended to expand upon the material presented by David Zicarelli in his Writing External Objects for Max 4.0 and MSP 2.0 (2001) and SDKreadme.txt (2002) and is based on a tutorial started by Dale Stammen while at McGill University.
 Several examples are provided to demonstrate this process.
-Max externals (external objects) can be created using Think C, Symantec C++, and CodeWarrier.
+Max externals (external objects) can be created using Think C, Symantec C++, and CodeWarrior.

-This version (2.5) describes the development of Max/MSP externals (PowerPC only) using CodeWarrior on PowerPC.
-If you are using Think C or Symantec C++ compilers or on 68k machines please refer to the version 1 of this document.
+This version (3.0) describes the development of Max/MSP externals (PowerPC only) using CodeWarrior on PowerPC running OS X. If you are using previous version of Mac OS, refer to version 2.5 of this tutorial.

-Developing Max External Object with CodeWarrior!
+Developing Max External Object with CodeWarrior

-This tutorial will explain how to create PowerPC native Max externals using MetroWerks Codewarrior (Pro 2 or later) Refer also to Zicareli (1996, 12-8).
+This tutorial will explain how to create PowerPC native Max externals using MetroWerks Codewarrior version 8 or later (IDE version 5.0 or later).
 A very simple external object called bang will be created.
 Refer to Figure 1. for the source code of bang.c.
 The explanation of how bang works and writing Max external objects is provided later.
-First, some preparations are in order.

-Creating a PPC Max External Object (shared library) with CodeWarrior Pro
+Creating a PPC Max External Object (shared library) with CodeWarrior